olneykimberly/PMI/README.md

 We have put together a workflow for inferring differential expression between 3 hours and Fresh (0 hours) using two tools MAST and DESeq2.
 These tools are publicly available and we ask that if you use this workflow to cite the tools used listed in the table below.

 ### 1. Download fastq files and mouse reference genome.
 Create a reference index.
-The raw fastq files may be obtained from SRA PRJNA723823.
+The raw fastq files may be obtained from SRA PRJNA<to-do>.
 Samples were sequenced to ~10k nuclei with 20k reads per nuclei.
 Information on how to download from SRA may be found [here](https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/).

 Download the Mus musculus (mouse) reference.
 The version used in this workflow is cellranger's refdata-gex-GRCm39-2024-A
 ```